 Eric holds a Master of Public Policy from Harvard’s Kennedy School and a Bachelor of Arts degree from Princeton University.

-Board Chair, Design Trust for Public Space
+Past Chair, Design Trust for Public Space

 Board Member, KaBOOM!